ianrenton/ianrenton.com/projects/big-mouth-phatt-bass/index.markdown

 ## Back-stage

-Here's what the Phatt Bass looks like behind the scenes:
+Here's what the Phatt Bass currently looks like behind the scenes:

 ![A Billy Bass with a bunch of wires and electronics behind it](/projects/big-mouth-phatt-bass/20.jpg){: .center}
 *This is a totally normal Billy Bass with nothing suspicious going on at all.*